Dominga Lucía Molina: Biography

 Molina has served as president of or represented several Afro-Argentine groups, including the Foro de Entidades Negras del Cono Sur (Forum of Black Organizations in the Southern Cone), Foro de Entidades Negras del Cono Sur in the Red de Organizaciones Afroamericanas, in the Alianza de Organizaciones Afroamericanas de las Américas (Network of Afro-American Organizations), and in the Red de Mujeres Afrocaribeñas y Afrolatinoamericanas (Network of Afro-Caribbean and Afro–Latin American Women).
-Molina also founded the Red Federal de Afrodescendientes del Tronco Colonial "Tambor Abuelo" (Federal Network of Afro-descendants of the Colonial Trunk).
+She founded the Red Federal de Afrodescendientes del Tronco Colonial "Tambor Abuelo" (Federal Network of Afro-descendants of the Colonial Trunk).

 Molina is dedicated to preparing descendants of slaves from Santa Fe– around the world– with practical skills.
 In 2001, this work led to her election to represent Argentina at the World Conference against Racism 2001.
 Since 2007, Molina has been a member of the Consejo Asesor del Instituto Nacional contra la Discriminación, la Xenofobia y el Racismo in Santa Fe.

 In 2013, Molina completed a postgraduate course in gender studies.

-Molina led a years-long awareness campaign which led to the renaming of the Plaza de las Dos Culturas (Plaza of Two Cultures), to the Paseo de las Tres Culturas (Promenade of Three Cultures), honoring the "native peoples, Africans and Europeans gathered together in this city."
+Molina led a years-long awareness campaign which contributed to the renaming of the Plaza de las Dos Culturas (Plaza of Two Cultures), to the Paseo de las Tres Culturas (Promenade of Three Cultures), honoring the "native peoples, Africans and Europeans gathered together in this city."
 She also created the Afro-Argentine flag with Martín Moschen.

 Molina has created and directed radio programs around Argentina about cultural identity.
 She has founded a theater and a dance group focused on the reenactment of Afro-Argentine history.
 In 2003, Molina began hosting the radio program Indoafroamérica … un programa por los derechos de las minorías (Indoafroamerica ...
 A Program for the Rights of Minorities).
 She also participates in theater and writes and performs poetry.
 Her poetry argues for the recognition of African identity in the face of the whitening of Argentinian identity.